bepronetwork/web-network/README.md

 ### Connecting Github and Metamask.

-With you project runing, you must access your domain, and connect you wallet.
+With you project running, you must access your domain, and connect you wallet.
 <br/>

 ><img align="center" src="./docs/assets/connecting-metamask.png" width="500"/>